 Line 15.
 Estimated tax penalty.
-If Form 2220 is attached, check the box on line 15 and enter the amount of any penalty on this line.
+If Form 2220 is attached, check the box on line 15 and enter any penalty on this line.
+See Estimated tax penalty on page 3.

 Line 18.
 Electronic deposit of tax refund of \$1 million or more.
 If the corporation is due a refund of \$1 million or more and wants it electronically deposited into its checking or savings account at any U.S. bank or other financial institution instead of having a check sent to the corporation, complete Form 8302 and attach it to the corporation's tax return.